Creating a Green Christmas:

 - Organic, Local and Free-Range:

 Choose a heritage turkey or grass-fed, organically raised roast.
 Organic winter squash from your backyard, locally grown vegetables from the farmer's market and homemade rolls all create a sustainable, delicious and healthy meal.
+Click here to learn how to make all this more affordable.

 - Natural Centerpiece: